Glossary

 Loop Out is the process of making a Lightning payment and receiving an equivalent amount (minus fees) in your on-chain Bitcoin wallet using Lightning Loop.

-The Lightning Service Authentication Token (LSAT) combines Macaroons with preimages as proof of payment to create tickets for paid APIs or other services that require authentication and payment.
+The L402 protocol combines Macaroons with preimages as proof of payment to create tickets for paid APIs or other services that require authentication and payment.
+It is named after the HTTP 402 error code.

 Macaroon